michaelmartinsb/lionelbamford.com/README.md

 ## Implementation Notes

-### Using Advanced Animations
+### Using Minimal Animations

-The website uses several advanced animation techniques that require no JavaScript libraries:
+The website uses restrained animation techniques that enhance the luxury experience:

-- **Split Text Animation**: Text is split into individual characters or words for staggered animations
+- **Subtle Hover Effects**: Minimal state changes that provide feedback without distraction
-- **Parallax Effect**: Elements move at different speeds during scrolling for depth
+- **Smooth Transitions**: Clean, purposeful transitions between states
-- **Intersection Observer**: Used for efficiently triggering animations when elements enter the viewport
+- **Strategic Animation**: Animation used only where it enhances the user experience
-- **CSS Variables**: Used for consistent timing and easing functions
+- **CSS Variables**: Used for consistent timing and subtle easing functions

-### Magazine-Style Layouts
+### Luxury Layouts

-For editorial sections, we use CSS Grid to create magazine-style layouts with:
+For product presentation, we use clean grid layouts with:

-- Feature images with captions
+- Generous white space
-- Sidebar content areas
+- Consistent alignment
-- Balanced asymmetrical grids
+- Balanced proportions
-- Interactive hotspots for product showcases
+- Minimal information hierarchy

 ### Performance Considerations

-Despite the rich visual effects, performance remains a priority:
+Despite the refined visual approach, performance remains a priority:

-- Animations are triggered only when elements are in view
+- Minimal use of animations for faster rendering
-- CSS transforms and opacity are used for smoother animations
+- Clean CSS with optimized selectors
-- `will-change` property is used selectively for optimized rendering
+- Strategic loading of images and assets
-- Image treatments are applied using CSS rather than pre-processing images
+- Elegant progressive enhancement approach

 ## License